JV-conseil-Internet-Consulting/www/docs/scripts.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 <blockquote class="twitter-tweet" data-lang="en">
   <p lang="en" dir="ltr">
-    The next version of Hydejack (v6.3.0) will allow embedding 3rd party scripts, like the one that comes with this tweet for example.
+    The next version of DeepDive (v6.3.0) will allow embedding 3rd party scripts, like the one that comes with this tweet for example.
   </p>
   &mdash; Florian Klampfer (@qwtel)